davidgasquez/handbook/content/communications.md

 * [You are best positioned to help people one step behind you](https://medium.com/@racheltho/why-you-yes-you-should-blog-7d2544ac1045).
 The material is still fresh in your mind.
 Many experts have forgotten what it was like to be a beginner and have forgotten why the topic is hard to understand when you first hear it.
 The context of your particular background, your particular style, and your knowledge level will give a different twist to what you’re writing about.
 * [Share unoriginal ideas](https://guzey.com/personal/why-have-a-blog/).
 Your own ideas mostly seem trivial to you because you have the right concept structures in place to support them.
 You wouldn’t come up with these ideas otherwise.
 * Start with Why.
 Start with a question.
 Write the first flawed answer that comes to mind.
 Write the first question or objection that comes to mind from that answer.
 Write the first response that comes to mind from that, ...
+* [Writing creates a cache](https://twitter.com/eugeneyan/status/1256828203840073728).
+The cache (i.e., documents) scales data availability. eople can access the cache instead of going to you.